 The Weavile pursue Mew, freezing all of the other Pokemon besides Pikachu and Meowth because, oh god, wouldn’t want them to actually contribute or anything.

-Weavile manages to blow Pikachu away by combining their Ice Beams and creating an explosion when combined with Pikachu’s Thunderbolt.
+The Weavile manage to blow Pikachu away by combining their Ice Beams and creating an explosion when combined with Pikachu’s Thunderbolt.
 I do find it rather cute that Meowth not only catches Pikachu, but he carries Pikachu around afterward.
 Granted, yeah, Team Rocket wants to steal him, but I really don’t get any bad vibes from Meowth when he’s doing this.
 Then the Weavile dance and pose like they’re a slightly more graceful version of the Ginyu Force.

 Max spots the Pokemon upstairs, though can’t get to them due to the ice blocking the door, and Mew teleports them away.
 Hey, Kidd, ya know, a good way to capture a Mew, a Pokemon that seems to love teleporting, might be with a Pokemon that knows Teleport.
 Then again, you seem way too surprised that Mew even could teleport.